ucsb-cs148-w24/project-pj09-liveordie/team/AI_CODING.md

 #### Frank
 I used Gemini Advanced to generate a tile map.
 The results were some high-quality concept pictures, but that wasn't my goal.
-Most of the AI generation on the market wouldn't work.
+Most of the AI generation (DALLE, Midjourney, SD) on the market wouldn't work.
 They either missed certain keywords top-down/2d/pixel/tile-map, or got those right with an artistic style that would not fit.

 #### Baige